 Exponentially simplifying the process of storing and managing documents, the paperless office can now be effectively run using only a chair to sit in, a desk to work at, and a computer to work from.

-In this article, we explain how your company’s record management system can be improved using electronic document management systems (EDMS), and just how great an impact a paperless office can make on how you manage or store your records in the future.
+In this article, we explain how your company’s record management system can be improved using electronic document management systems (EDMS).
+Additionally, just how great an impact a paperless office can make on how you manage or store your records in the future.